-As Jesus’ three year ministry was drawing near its end and the cross was approaching, He received word that the brother of two of His very closest friends was seriously ill.
+As Jesus’ three year ministry was drawing near its end and the cross approaching, He received word that the brother of two of His closest friends was seriously ill.

-Now a man was sick, Lazarus, from Bethany, the village of Mary and her sister Martha.
-Mary was the one who anointed the Lord with fragrant oil and wiped His feet with her hair, and it was her brother Lazarus who was sick.
-So the sisters sent a message to Him: “Lord, the one You love is sick.”
-John 11:1-3 HCSB)
+1 Now a man was sick, Lazarus, from Bethany, the village of Mary and her sister Martha.
+2 Mary was the one who anointed the Lord with fragrant oil and wiped His feet with her hair, and it was her brother Lazarus who was sick.
+3 So the sisters sent a message to Him: “Lord, the one You love is sick.”
+John 11:1-3 (HCSB)

-Mary and Martha are well known in scripture as being close to Jesus and entertaining Him in their home.
-They are best known for the time when Mary sat at Jesus’ feet as He taught while Martha was busy about the house, attending to the guests and quite disturbed that Mary was not assisting her.
-Jesus gently let Martha know that Mary had chosen the better thing at that moment, as the Creator of the universe would not always be there teaching among them.
+Mary and Martha are well known in scripture for being close to Jesus and for entertaining Him in their home.
+They are perhaps best known for the time when Mary sat at Jesus’ feet as He taught, while Martha was busy about the house, attending to the guests and quite disturbed that Mary was not up assisting her.
+Jesus gently let Martha know that Mary had chosen the better thing at that moment, as the Creator of the universe would not always be there, teaching among them.

-The news about Lazarus’ sickness did not surprise Jesus.
-He knew that the Father had a reason to permit it to happen, and a plan use it for Jesus’ glory.
+The news about Lazarus’ sickness did not come as a surprise to Jesus.
+He knew that the Father had reason to permit it to happen, and a plan to use it for Jesus’ and the Father’s glory.

 The disciples were quite confused by Jesus’ expression of Lazarus being asleep.
-He had said this to indicate that it was not a hopeless situation, but in the end, Jesus told them plainly that Lazarus was indeed dead.
+He had said it this way to indicate that it was not a hopeless situation, but in the end, Jesus told them plainly that Lazarus was, indeed, dead.

 17 When Jesus arrived, He found that Lazarus had already been in the tomb four days.
 21 Then Martha said to Jesus, “Lord, if You had been here, my brother wouldn’t have died.
 22 Yet even now I know that whatever You ask from God, God will give You.”